 Opening the web console from the link on the Tool -> Operations menu.
-After logging into the console you can use the drop-down menu of:
+After logging into the console, you can use the drop-down menu of:

 The direct URL; for example:

-A list will be shown.
+A list is shown.

 Select the bundle that you want to configure by either:

 A dialog box opens.
 Here you can edit as required.
 For example, set the Log Level to